 Castor also served as President and CEO of the National Board for Professional Teaching Standards, and most recently at the Executive Director of the Patel Center for Global Solutions at USF.
 She is a member of the Tampa Bay Committee on Foreign Relations and the Community Foundation of Tampa Bay.
 In 2010, Castor received the “Distinguished Woman in International Commerce” Award from the World Trade Center of Tampa Bay.

 Castor began her educational career as a secondary school teacher in Uganda and continues her support of the Teachers for East Africa Alumni Foundation.
-Castor received a bachelor’s degree from Rowan University and a master’s degree from the University of Miami.
+She received a bachelor’s degree from Rowan University and a master’s degree from the University of Miami.